jjohns624/Move-Files-by-Partial-Name-Match-with-PowerShell/README.md

 This is a PowerShell script that moves files containing the word "Harlo" from a source folder called "Data" to a destination folder named "Harlow".
 To modify the search term or destination folder name, simply change the value of the $map variable.
 Here are the steps of the script:

-Set the source root directory path to "C:\Users\joshj\Downloads\Data".
+Set the source root directory path to "your source directory path".
-Set the destination root directory path to "C:\Users\joshj\Downloads\Data".
+Set the destination root directory path to "your destination directory path".
 Create a hashtable named "map" that maps the first 5 characters of the file name to the corresponding destination folder name (in this case, "Harlow").
 Get a list of all files in the source root directory and its subdirectories using the Get-ChildItem cmdlet.
 Loop through each file in the file list.